Maternus (rebel)

 Maternus was a former soldier of the Roman Empire who rebelled during the reign of Commodus.

-In popular culture
+In around 186, Maternus deserted from the army in Gaul, persuading many others to join him.
+The rebels sacked villages and later cities in Gaul and Spain while recruiting prisoners to their cause.
+They eventually dispersed when an enraged Commodus ordered an army to be raised against them.
+He later infiltrated Rome to attempt to assassinate Commodus at the spring festival of Cybele, but he was betrayed, seized, and beheaded.

 There is a play based upon the story of Maternus as told by Herodian.